New Year Brings New Coordinated System for Helping Trafficked and Exploited Victims

 Five Initial Target Regions for Open Doors

-In 2016, the Florida Legislature approved general revenue funding to assist with the needed infrastructure to pilot Open Doors in five Florida regions:
+In 2016, the Florida Legislature approved general revenue funding to assist with the needed infrastructure to pilot the Open Doors Outreach Network in five Florida regions:

 • Northeast Florida: Nassau, Duval, St. Johns, Baker and Clay counties

 • Big Bend Florida Region: Leon and Bay counties

 • Suncoast: Hillsborough, Manatee and Sarasota counties

 Over the past several months, Voices for Florida has worked closely with the Florida Office of the Attorney General in applying for federal Victims of Crime Act (VOCA) funds to support the direct services in the target regions.
 The substantial grant application was submitted and is currently under technical review.
 Once the grant is approved, Voices will enter into contracts with partners and emergency/total care assistance services, and begin serving victims through the Open Doors Outreach Network.